Phase-space analysis of dark energy models in non-minimally coupled theories of gravity: Autonomous systems of dark energy models

 where $A\geq0$, $B\geq0$ and $\mu \gt0$.
 It belongs to a class of scalar field models that may naturally arise from superstring theory, explaining the acceleration observed in the present epoch \cite{Albrecht:1999rm}.
-Additionally, we include the case where $A=0$ and $B=0$, as described in supergravity models, see e.g. \cite{Ng:2001hs}. \item[-] \emph{\underline{Ureña-López-Matos potential}}: The quintessence potential given by
+Additionally, we include the case where $A=0$ and $B=0$, as described in supergravity models, see e.g. \cite{Ng:2001hs}. \item[-] \emph{\underline{Ureña-López-Matos (ULM) potential}}: The quintessence potential given by

-where $\zeta \gt0$ and $n\lt0$, is denoted as Ureña-López-Matos potential.This potential acts as a tracker solution \cite{Urena-Lopez:2000ewq}, which may have driven the universe into its current inflationary phase.
-The Ureña-López-Matos potential exhibits asymptotic behavior, resembling an inverse power-law potential in the early universe and transitioning to an exponential potential at late times. \item[-] \emph{\underline{Inverse exponential potential}}: The inverse exponential potential assumes the form
+where $\zeta \gt0$ and $n\lt0$, is denoted as ULM potential.This potential acts as a tracker solution \cite{Urena-Lopez:2000ewq}, which may have driven the universe into its current inflationary phase.
+The ULM potential exhibits asymptotic behavior, resembling an inverse power-law potential in the early universe and transitioning to an exponential potential at late times. \item[-] \emph{\underline{Inverse exponential (IE) potential}}: The IE potential assumes the form

-and it appears in Ref. \cite{Caldwell:2005tm}, where it is proposed as a tracker model, without a zero minimum. \item[-] \emph{\underline{Chang-Scherrer potential}}: The Chang potential is a modified exponential potential assuming the form
+and it appears in Ref. \cite{Caldwell:2005tm}, where it is proposed as a tracker model, without a zero minimum. \item[-] \emph{\underline{Chang-Scherrer (CS) potential}}: The CS potential is a modified exponential potential assuming the form

 where $\tau\gt0$.
 In contrast to models with a standard exponential potential, this approach even captures the features of early dark energy and may help to alleviate the coincidence problem, as shown in Ref. \cite{Chang:2016aex}. \end{itemize}